MADISON WELLNESS COMMITTEE

 Who decides what the school wellness committee will work on?

-Through the six step process included in the Healthy Schools Program, the committee will determine needs and interests of students and school staff.
+Through the six-step process included in the Healthy Schools Program, the committee will determine the needs and interests of students and school staff.
 The Framework Criteria that is the foundation of the Healthy Schools Program provides best practice guidance on what types of actions and programs can be implemented to make healthy eating and physical activity accessible and enjoyable.